wang-shun/widebase/README.md

 Widebase
 ========

-A column-oriented database for large time series, <a href="https://github.com/widebase/widebase-doc/raw/master/widebase.handbook/pdf/widebase-handbook.pdf">read more</a>.
+A column-oriented database for large time series.

+<b>It's still in Beta phase and not ready for productive use.</b>

+To learn more about Widebase and its architecture, <a href="https://github.com/widebase/widebase-doc/raw/master/widebase.handbook/pdf/widebase-handbook.pdf">read the handbook</a>.

 # Build from source